Chungin: Professions and roles in the society

 In dynastic Korea, particularly during the Joseon period, the chungin were lower than the yangban aristocracy but above the lower middle and working class commoners in social status.
 They included highly educated government-employed specialists with a statuscomparable to modern white collar workersmilitary officers from or had marriage ties to the families producing technical specialists, hereditary government functionaries (both capital and local), and illegitimate children of aristocrats.

 In everyday life, the chungin were below the aristocratic yangban but superior to the lower middle and working class sangmin.
 Their roles were minor technical and administrative officials who supported the structure of the government.
 The highest-ranking chungin, local functionaries, administratively enabled the yangban to oppress the lower classes, especially the total control they had over the sangmin.
 The chungin functioned as the middle-class and were essentially petty bureaucrats particularly in the rural areas.

 Although inferior to the aristocracy in social standing, the highly educated chungin enjoyed far more privileges and influence than the lower middle and working class commoners.
 For example, the chungin were not taxed nor subject to military conscription.
 Like the yangban, they were allowed to live in the central part of the city, hence the name "middle people".
 Also, the chungin tended to marry within their own class as well as into the yangban class.
 In addition, since they were eligible to enter the palace as royal servants, it was possible for a chungin girl, if her father had a clean reputation or good connections and she was able to catch the King or Queen Dowager's eye, to become a royal consort or even a Royal Noble Consort, the second highest level in the hierarchy of the king's harem, after the Queen.
 An example is Royal Noble Consort Hui of the Indong Jang clan, personal name Jang Ok-jeong, was a consort of King Sukjong of Joseon and mother of Gyeongjong.
 She was the Queen of Joseon from 1689 until her deposition, in 1694.

 However, to become a chungin, passing the chapkwa examination, which tested their practical knowledge of certain skills, was usually required.
-The chungin besides being known as a section of the middle-class, they were the smallest social class in dynastic Korea.
+The chungin were the smallest social class in dynastic Korea.

-The Korean chungin, as a social class, were roughly analogous to the middle-class in Europe.
-Local functionaries in the rural areas were basically equal to petty bureaucrats.